tomcoakes/AirportJS/README.md

 ### Further Refactoring Opportunities

-I'm not satisfied with the way that I'm using Chicago Style of TDD, by creating an instance of the weather object rather than a using a spy object.
+I'm not satisfied with the way that I used Chicago Style of TDD, by creating an instance of the weather object rather than a using a spy object.
 This is because I've had difficulty forcing a return value on a spy object that has already been created and get the message (this method has already been spied upon).

 ### Takeaway